-In less than a half hour, Keith – the experienced Navy flight instructor, military reconnaissance and commercial airlines pilot, staunch fitness enthusiast and personal trainer, wage-earner husband and father of a young baseball-playing son – struggled to comprehend what the doctor meant when he told him, “You have Parkinson’s.”
+In less than a half hour, Keith – the experienced Navy flight instructor, military reconnaissance and commercial airlines pilot, staunch fitness enthusiast and personal trainer, wage-earner husband and father of a then young baseball-playing son – struggled to comprehend what the doctor meant when he told him, “You have Parkinson’s.”

-- consider the benefits of a support group;
+considered the benefits of a support group,

-- participate in Parkinson’s assessment programs
+participated in Parkinson’s assessment programs.

 As a former pilot, Keith has always been an exercise enthusiast, whether at the gym, instructing young baseball players, or perfecting workouts at home.
 His determination to not allow his Parkinson’s diagnosis to define who he is and what he does is a beacon for everyone who knows him.
 His fitness training experience and knowledge reinforces all aspects of the Parkinson’s Fitness concept.
 Keith offers his personal guidelines for setting goals on their Resources page – Click here